This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Optimization mechanism

-IVF index performance optimization includes two automatic tasks:
+The performance optimization of IVF indexes includes two automatic tasks:

-- Cache preheating task: The system periodically checks all IVF indexes.
-If the cache corresponding to an index does not exist, the cache preheating task is automatically triggered to load the index data into memory.
-Additionally, when an IVF index is created, the cache is automatically preheated.
+- Cache warming task: The system periodically checks all IVF indexes.
+If it finds that the cache corresponding to an index does not exist, it automatically triggers cache warming to load the index data into memory.
+Additionally, when an IVF index is created, the cache is automatically warmed.

 - Cache cleanup task: The system periodically checks all IVF caches.
-If the index corresponding to a cache has been deleted, the cache cleanup task is automatically triggered to clean up the invalid cache and release memory resources.
+If it finds that the index corresponding to a cache has been deleted, it automatically cleans up the invalid cache to release memory resources.
 Additionally, when an IVF index is deleted, the cache is automatically cleaned up.

-In the oceanbase database, set the vector_index_optimize_duty_time parameter to configure the execution period:
+In the oceanbase database, you can set the execution cycle by configuring the vector_index_optimize_duty_time parameter:

 ALTER SYSTEM SET vector_index_optimize_duty_time='[23:00:00, 24:00:00]';